CeetronSolutions/resinsight-tutorials/tutorials/add-perforations/add-perforations.md

 <img src="Resources/Pictures/6_start_end_date.png" width="500">

-Ïn addition we can adjust the start and end-date by enabling "Custom Start Date" and/or "Custom End Date".
+In addition we can adjust the start and end-date by enabling "Custom Start Date" and/or "Custom End Date".

 <img src="Resources/Pictures/7_one_interval.png" width="800">